udhos/update-golang/README.md

 How it works
 ============

+The script is based on official installation instructions from https://golang.org/doc/install.

 This is the default behavior:

 1\.
+Search for the latest binary release in https://golang.org/doc/devel/release.html.

+2\.
 The script uses local system OS and ARCH to download the correct binary release.
 It is not harmful to run the script multiple times.
 Downloaded releases are kept as cache under '/usr/local'.
 You can erase them manually.

-2\.
+3\.
 The release is installed at '/usr/local/go'.

-3\.
+4\.
 The path '/usr/local/go/bin' is added to PATH using '/etc/profile.d/golang_path.sh'.

-4\.
+5\.
 Only if needed, GOROOT is properly setup, also using '/etc/profile.d/golang_path.sh'.

 The script DOES NOT ever modify the GOPATH variable.